skellis46/slipbox/improvisation and the threshold of the self.md

 - opens possibility that the threshold between dual and non-dual is a case-study that has applications in different fields: dance, somatics, neurophenomenology (overstating this), cognition, philosophy ....?

+In this chapter I use the word _dancing_ rather than improvising to describe the activity of the mover, noting the distinction made by the American dancer and improviser Lisa Nelson:

+> A lot of what people call improvising, I call 'dancing.'
+I wouldn't put it in the category of improvising.
+When I think about improvising, it's already another stage or another phase of a dancing urge, and it has to do with making something.

+– Lisa Nelson [in @despain-2014-landscape p.39]

+The period of studio-based research on which this writing is developed was called _Losing Oneself_, and in it authentic movement was practiced by experienced dance professionals Katye Coe and me.
+As each of us was dancing, we were not making something; we were dancing and being danced, and as we did this we passed backwards and forwards across what I am calling the threshold of the self.

+In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.
+In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?) for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?

+## skill and expert stuff -- not sure where or whether to put it

 - tricky the extent to which what KC and I were doing as to whether or not to label it as a 'skill'? (thinking here of [@gallagher-2020-meshed])-- so much of this research (Montero, Christensen et al, Gallagher) is on skilled performance -- goal oriented vs autotelic are different distinctions.
 And this sends the research into quite distinct fields or trajectories.
 Gallagher does seem to make room for less goal-directed work "skill-informed selective uncertainty" [@gallagher-2023-surprise p.269]
 "Just because skillful action is usually pre-reflective, it does not have to be mindless” (Sutton et al., 2011, p.
-95). -- in Gallagher and Varga above (p.4)
+95). -- in Gallagher and Varga above (p.4).
+See also [[Foultier - Letting the body find its way]]

 The American philosopher Jay L. Garfield, who specialises in Tibetan Buddhism, writes of how the "expert is not conscious of his or her own subjectivity and its relation to the object with which he or she is engaged, or even of the tools the expert might be using, including his or her own body" [@garfield-2022-losing n.pag].
 For Garfield this kind of experience